Physical adsorption, chemisorption and catalytic oxidization for indoor VOCs removal

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Peu, Jingjing, "Physical adsorption, chemisorption and catalytic oxidization for indoor VOCs removal" (2011).
 Mechanical and Aerospace Engineering - Dissertations.
-Paper 60.
+60.